 The Lemaire Channel is one of the top tourist destinations in Antarctica, comparatively protected the waters are often still.
-However, its location means it is equally often impassable due to the icebergs that accumulate in the Channel and remain for weeks or months due to the calm waters and narrow width.
+However, its location means it is equally often impassable due to the icebergs accumulating in the Channel and remaining for weeks or months due to the calm waters and narrow width.

 Sunrise over Lemaire was our first sight of Antarctica and the ice and mountains that define it.
 It is majestic.
 The water is dark, and the ice a remarkable snowy white.
 Black rock stands tall where the mainland and the islands are found, with snow climbing it in bands.

 After traversing the length of the Channel, at the very end, we saw our first actual iceberg, a mountain of ice floating in the dark waters.
-Occasionally, the blood snow, red algae was seen on the ridgelines.
-The unusually warm weather that had hit the Antarctic Continent over the past few months causing unprecedented blooms.
+Occasionally, the blood, snow, red algae were seen on the ridgelines.
+The hot weather that had hit the Antarctic Continent over the past few months causing unprecedented blooms.

 A week or more later, on our return, we were able to do something truly remarkable, something we only afterwards appreciated for how unique it was.
 We were able to take a zodiac through the length of the Lemaire.
 One of our guides later told us he would be boasting about this for a decade.
 No one he knows has been able to do this, and it was rare enough to traverse the Lemaire.

-As we passed into the start of the Channel, we had the telltale fins of Minke whales behind us briefly, before we turned a corner and saw an incredible sight.
-A colony of Gentoo Penguins, on a steep rock face, climbing near-vertical slopes to reach their nests at the top of a hill, but playing in the Lemaire waters.
+As we passed into the start of the Channel, we had the telltale fins of Minke whales behind us briefly before we turned a corner and saw an incredible sight.
+On a steep rock face, a colony of Gentoo Penguins is climbing near-vertical slopes to reach their nests at the top of a hill but playing in the Lemaire waters.